JetBrains/inspection-plugin/README.md

 You can find example usage in `sample` project subdirectory.

+## JDK configuration

+To run inspections correctly, inspection plugin configures JDK in IDEA used.
+To do it, values of different environment variables are read:

+* `JAVA_HOME`: can be used to configure any version of JDK
+* `JDK_16`: can be used to configure JDK 1.6
+* `JDK_17`: can be used to configure JDK 1.7
+* `JDK_18`: can be used to configure JDK 1.8
+* `JDK_9`: can be used to configure JDK 9

+Path to JDK which is used on your project must be available among these variables.

 ## Additional options

 You can specify additional options in `inspections` closure, e.g.: